MachineCalcs

 Worked example

 An M6 thread has a 1 mm pitch.
 At 75% engagement the tap drill is 6 − (75 × 1) / 76.98 ≈ 5.03 mm, so you would use a 5.0 mm drill — the classic M6 tap drill.
 The basic minor diameter is 6 − 1.0825 × 1 ≈ 4.92 mm.
-The calculator returns these directly.
+The calculator returns these directly and shows 5.0 mm as the nearest common metric drill.

 Reference data